 “But I can’t read or write,” he continues.
 “I’ve got the television on mute right now, and all I see is whiteness and black things moving.
 I don’t know whether it’s a person or it’s a game or whatever on there.
 I can’t go to the computer.
 I can’t read any type of thing.
 Telephone numbers are difficult for me.
 I used to have five by seven cards with big numbers written down for telephone numbers, but that’s gone by the wayside now.
 I’m in the final stages now of what we call in blindness—darkness.”

-Administered to excess, cortisone is also linked to glaucoma, the disease that put paid to Hall of Famer Kirby Puckett’s playing career in 1995, eleven years before his premature death from a stroke.
+Administered to excess, cortisone is also linked to glaucoma, the disease that put paid to Hall of Famer Kirby Puckett’s playing career in 1996, ten years before his premature death from a stroke.
 Puckett isn’t known to have taken cortisone often if at all during his twelve-season career, but it was revealed that glaucoma ran in his family.

 Does Denehy think baseball’s medical personnel during his career simply didn’t know the full extent of cortisone’s potential dangers?
 Or does he think they saw players then as mere commodities to hustle back to the field posthaste, regardless of actual or long-term health?
 “Great question,” he replies.
 “I think it was a little of both.”

 He once joined a 2004 legal action involving the cortisone issue, filed by former White Sox catcher Mike Colbern, who died in March.
 “Baseball gave us illegal drugs and too many cortisone shots,” Colbern told Douglas J. Gladstone for A Bitter Cup of Coffee, “but never kept medical records in order to keep us playing.”